14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 Aerial view of Onofrio's Large Fountain in Dubrovnik, Croatia, showing the distinctive circular architecture with visitors walking around and enjoying the old town square on a sunny day

-The Onofrio's Fountain next to Pile Gate.
+The Onofrio’s Fountain located right next to Pile Gate.

 5. Visit one of the many beaches in Dubrovnik